ansible/ansible/docsite/rst/intro_installation.rst

 Getting Ansible
 ```````````````

+Installing Ansible is very straightforward.
+There will be two parts: the control machine, and the managed node(s).

+The control machine is the one where Ansible is to be installed.
+You can have actually more than one control machine for a given set of managed nodes.
+The managed node(s) only need to have a recent version of Python.

+Ansible is available in different ways, from source to pre-compiled packages.
+See below for relevant methods for your setup.

-You may also wish to follow the `Github project <https://github.com/ansible/ansible>`_ if
+You may also wish to follow the `GitHub project <https://github.com/ansible/ansible>`_ if
-you have a github account.
+you have a GitHub account.
 This is also where we keep the issue tracker for sharing
 bugs and feature ideas.

 .. _what_will_be_installed: